-Since 2019 a new discipline has been created, also competing during the European Grand-Prix : MotoE.
-This competition uses electric powered bike, supplied by the Italian manufacturer Energica, and is played as a World Cup.
-Thanks to the recent partnership between TotalEnergies and Energica, regarding the supply of specific fluids for Moto-e, this race series has opened a whole new area of experimentation for our engineers.
-We are partner with Tech 3 E-Racing who enters two bikes for the German rider, Lukas Tulovic and the French, Corentin Perolari, TotalEnergies have developed, in collaboration with Energica, a whole new range of products, baptised Total Hi-Perf EV Fluid, which permits to contribute to the development two-wheels electric engines.
+Since 2019 a new discipline has been created: MotoE.
+Run, using electric powered bike supplied by the Energica brand, as a World Cup within the Grand Prix structure, this race series has opened a whole new area of experimentation for engineers.
+A partner of Tech 3 E-Racing that enters two bikes for Hector Garzo and Alex Escrig, TotalEnergies have developed a whole new range of products, baptised Hi-Perf, dedicated to electric engines.

 The fourth edition of the FIM MotoE World Cup should be interesting for several reasons.
 Run for the last time using Energica machines, before being replaced next year by Ducatis, the series will count seven rounds this year, one more than in 2021.

 After a first outing in Jerez, at the start of May, the MotoE riders will travel to Le Mans, Mugello, Assen, Finland, Austria, then Misano, with the Saint-Marino Grand Prix once again hosting the final of the FIM MotoE World Cup.
 As far as riders are concerned, Jordi Torres will be defending his title.